2007

 ● 3-19-2007: On the desirability of simplicity: We should simplify the over-complicated, and complicate the oversimplified.

 ● 3-23-2007: If “love is everywhere” . . .
 Where is hate?, anger?, envy?
 Would love still live on Earth if all sentient life here ceased?
-Is there just as much love on Jupiter as on Earth, in a stone as in a lover’s heart?
+Is there just as much love on Jupiter as on Earth, in a stone as in the human heart?
 If so, wherever love is or isn’t, it’s nothing we should want.

 ● 3-25-2007: In my work I aim to combine truth and beauty.